Tiny-Sandbox/client/README.md

-# Battle-Arena
+# Tiny Sandbox

-A small, multiplayer game in a small arena.
+A small game in a small arena.